1 - Mapper

 @Joins({

-@Join(path = "o.tags", alias = "t"), // "o" alias will not exist during the processing of this @Join
+@Join(path = "o.tags", alias = "t"), // "o" alias will be not exist during processing this @Join

 @Join(path = "orders", alias = "o")